0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 # Python's Risky Subprocess Module & Pwning A Pentesting Tool
 _____________________________________________________________________

-For some reason looking at other people's source code makes me feel all warm and fuzzy inside.
-Kinda of like the description a Millenial hipster gives you.
-You know, when they tell you how they sat down and read a 'good book' with a cup of gluten-free, 100% non-GMO, Rainforest Alliance Certified Coffee.
+I'd never thought I would have enjoyed reading other individuals source code as much as I do now.
+There's just something so gratifying about it.
+Dissecting someone's application, script or program looking for a flaw to leverage or a lapse in logic that can be manipulated is exhilarating.

-Reading source code from other individuals can give you an insight into a lot of things like:
+Reading source code from other individuals can give you an insight into a lot of things like some of the below items:
   * New syntax and syntactical methods that you never knew existed in a language
-  * How to get code to execute by bypassing AV, countermeasures, etc.
+  * How to get code to execute by bypassing AV, countermeasures, etc. (if looking at a piece of malware)
-  * What not to do when developing an application of any sort
+  * What not to do when developing an application, script or program of any sort
-  * What the alcohol choice was during development ;)
+  * If alcohol was present during development ;)

-## Some Of Python's Dangerous Functions & Methods
+## Python's Risky Subprocess Module
 Python is a fantastic language.
-It's one of my favorites along side PowerShell, and C#.
+It's one of my favorites along side PowerShell, C# and some others.
 However, like all computer languages it doesn't come without it's flaws or dangerous functions and methods.
 You can read more about some of those dangerous functions and methods in the below links:
  1. [Dangerous Python Functions Part 1](https://www.kevinlondon.com/2015/07/26/dangerous-python-functions.html)
  2. [Dangerous Python Functions Part 2](https://www.kevinlondon.com/2015/08/15/dangerous-python-functions-pt2.html)
  3. [OpenStack: Use Subprocess Securely](https://security.openstack.org/guidelines/dg_use-subprocess-securely.html)